tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 Once you make sure the data pipeline runs async with your training, the data pipeline only needs to be as fast as the training.
 **Getting faster brings no gains** to overall throughput.
-It only has to be fast enough.
+It only needs to be fast enough.

 If you have used other data loading libraries, you may doubt how easy it is to make data pipeline fast enough with pure Python.